 Click HERE to find out how to apply for a paid position.

 You’ll still be teaching just like last time.
-In addition to teaching at your school, you’ll also be assigned to a new group of China Horizons teachers going over during the same semester as you, to act as their “Mentor.”
-We are anticipating mentor groups of 8-10 new CH teachers.
-In this capacity, you’ll be able to offer them your first-hand knowledge of China as someone who’s been there and experienced it.
+In addition to teaching at your school, you’ll be mentoring a new group of China Horizons teachers.
+Mentor groups usually consist of 8-10 new CH teachers.
+In this mentor capacity, you’ll be able to offer them your first-hand knowledge of China as someone who’s been there and experienced it.

-Mentors will have the chance to help new teachers get on their feet faster in China and start loving China from Day-1 as they lead by example.
-The majority of this extra duty as a mentor will simply be answering a lot of basic questions; questions that you yourself probably had when you were first going to China and didn’t know what to expect.
+Mentors will have the chance to help new teachers get on their feet faster in China and start loving China starting weeks before the semester begins.
+As you lead by example, you’ll be able to help your mentees adjust to and then love their time in China.
+The majority of your extra duties as a mentor will be answering a lot of basic questions; questions that you yourself probably had when you were first going to China and didn’t know what to expect.

 At this time the Mentorship Program will only be offered during the Fall and Spring semesters.
 Will every past teacher be accepted as a CH Mentor?
 Not necessarily.
 Your eligibility will depend much on your first semester in China.
 But we anticipate the majority of our past teachers will qualify for this new position!